pedrolaxe/js-terminal/README.md

-# js-terminal
+# JS Terminal

-Terminal with Pure JS
+The copy of Terminal developed in pure JS

+### Version
+1.0